bytebase/bytebase.com/content/docs/get-started/step-by-step/create-a-project.md

 ![create-project](/content/docs/get-started/step-by-step/create-a-project/create-project.webp)

-## Prepare a database in the project
+## Transfer a database into the project

 To make changes to a database, you need to place it in a project first.
 Once a project is created, you need to fill it with some Databases.